 Word Count Limits

-For written work, the word count must be between 2,500-5,000 words, with the exception of the following categories, which can be up to 12,000 words long:
+For entry uploads, the word count must be between 2,500-5,000 words, with the exception of the following categories, which can be up to 12,000 words long:

 - Chemical & Pharmaceutical Sciences